Parallel Pipeline configuration#

 Mapping Actions to executors#

-An executor mapping can be added to your parsl configuration that defines which actions should run on which executors.
+An executor mapping can be added to your Parsl configuration that defines which actions should run on which executors.
 If an action is unmapped, it will run on the default executor.
 This can be specified as follows:

 action_name = "tpool"